Aleš Česen

-Aleš Česen (born 26 April 1982, in Kranj) is a Slovenian climber, mountaineer, mountain guide and entrepreneur.
+Aleš Česen (born 26 April 1982) is a Slovenian climber, mountaineer, mountain guide and entrepreneur.

 Climbing career

 In 2015, Česen was awarded Piolet d'Or for the ascent of the north face of Hagshu along with Marko Prezelj and Luca Lindič.
 In 2019, he received the award again for the North ridge of Latok I in 2019 with his climbing partners, Tom Livingstone and Luka Stražar.
 In 2017, Česen was awarded Alpinist of the year award, by the Alpine Association of Slovenia.

 Personal life

-Česen has a PhD in Civil Engineering, and is an IFMGA/UIAGM mountain guide. and climbing instructor.
-Ales has two sons.
+Česen has a PhD in Civil Engineering, and is an IFMGA/UIAGM certified mountain guide and climbing instructor.
+Aleš has two sons.

 His father is the Slovenian mountaineer, Tomo Česen.